 Recognised for her contribution to sports development, she was awarded an MBE in 2014.

 Another high achiever on and off the court, Amaechi was an NBA star with the Cleveland Cavaliers, Orlando Magic and Utah Jazz, played 18 times for England and won a bronze medal at the 2006 Commonwealth Games.

 Born in Boston but raised in Heaton Moor, Stockport, his career also involved stops in France, Greece, Italy and the BBL as he cemented a legacy as one of the best big men this country has produced before returning home to invest in the grass roots of the game in Manchester.

 Outspoken and articulate on equality issues, Amaechi now enjoys a successful career in psychology, and is a member of both the American Psychological Association and the British Psychological Society.
 His company, Amaechi Performance Systems, is a well-known consultancy firm that helps organisations improve leadership, communication and diversity.

-At 28, Fagbenle has already established her legacy as one of the Great Britain’s best ever.
+Still currently flourishing in her playing career, Fagbenle has already established her legacy as one of the Great Britain’s best ever.

 As part of the Minnesota Lynx, the Londoner won the WNBA title in 2017, making her the only Brit to win an NBA or WNBA championship.

 The talented forward - a Harvard graduate - continues to be an integral member of the GB Women’s side that came an impressive fourth at the 2019 EuroBasket Women, eventually being chosen as one the tournament’s All-Star team after averaging over 20ppg throughout the competition.

 She also recently added to an illustrious list of titles in her pro career after helping Mersin win the Turkish Cup as Finals MVP.